alexhu98/Portfolio/docs/Posts/20201013-swipe-gesture.md

   }
 }
 ```
-In the html template, I have to add a #swipeTabPage block to surround the actual cntent and specify
+In the html template, I have to add a #swipeTabPage block to surround the actual content and specify
-the minimum height to the 100vh - 130px, where 130px roughly accounts for the header and the bottom tabs panel.
+the minimum height to the calc(100vh - 130px), where 130px roughly accounts for the header and
+the bottom tabs panel.
+100vh is simply the viewport height.
+So the minimum height is going to cover
+almost all the screen area.
 ```
 <ion-header [translucent]="true">
   <ion-toolbar>